What is Bridges?

 Although the purpose of the program is to train students for successful admission to UMKC Conservatory, there is no obligation implied for successful scholarship students either to enroll at UMKC Conservatory or even select music as a major.
 At the very least, the program supports arts education for underserved populations or students who either can’t afford it or haven’t accessed it in the past.
 Given the numerous studies correlating arts study and high academic performance and higher retention/graduation rates, this is no small accomplishment.

-At the close of the pilot year, Musical Bridges students achieved numerous recognitions and awards:
+At the close of the pilot year, Bridges students achieved numerous recognitions and awards:

 - Graduating senior Michael Turnbo was accepted to Baker University as a music major.

-- Musical Bridges students won scholarships to UMKC Jazz Camp, Lyric Opera Camp, and Canta Filia.
+- Bridges students won scholarships to UMKC Jazz Camp, Lyric Opera Camp, and Canta Filia.

-- Musical Bridges students achieved superior ratings at MSHSAA District Festival.
+- Bridges students achieved superior ratings at MSHSAA District Festival.

 - Graduating senior Andrea Goering was accepted to Northwest Missouri State University as a music education major.